adammotzel/glms/README.md

 # GLMs

-This project is a simple implementation of various Generalized Linear Models (GLMs) from scratch in Python.
-The code is packaged as a lightweight Python package named `turtles` ([I like turtles](https://www.youtube.com/watch?v=CMNry4PE93Y)), making the code easy to integrate into your own projects.
+An implementation of various Generalized Linear Models (GLMs) from scratch, written in Python.

+The code is packaged as a Python library named `turtles` ([I like turtles](https://www.youtube.com/watch?v=CMNry4PE93Y)), making the code easy to integrate into your own projects.

 The package is written using `numpy` (for linear algebra operations), `scipy` (for some optimization), `pandas` (for tabular operations), `matplotlib` (for plotting), and `pydantic` (for validation).

-The following models have been implemented in this repository:
+The following models have been implemented:

 1. Multiple Linear Regression (`turtles.stats.glms.MLR` class)
 2. Logistic Regression (`turtles.stats.glms.LogReg` class, uses `GLM` parent class)